chaoyilu206/columbia-coms6998/README.md

 # columbia-coms6998
-Project for COMSE6998 Coursework at Columbia University
+Assignment 2 Front-end for COMSE6998 Coursework at Columbia University